 Can Sleep Apnea Lead To Alzheimer’s Disease?

-In recent years, the intersection between sleep disorders and various aspects of health has garnered significant attention from the medical community.
+In recent years, the intersection between sleep disorders and various aspects of health has garnered significant attention from the medical community, including at Assisted Living Brookings Oregon.
 Among these conditions, sleep apnea has emerged as a prominent concern due to its potential links to a range of serious health issues.

 What Is Sleep Apnea?